Chris Kunitz: Anaheim Ducks, brief stint in Atlanta and return to Anaheim

 In the 2006–07 NHL season, Kunitz improved to 25 goals and 60 points.
-He went on to help the Ducks advance through the playoffs, past the Minnesota Wild, Vancouver Canucks, and Detroit Red Wings, en route to a Finals victory against the Ottawa Senators to capture both his and the franchise's first Stanley Cup championship.
-Kunitz had been injured during the semi-finals against the Red Wings, but returned late in the Stanley Cup Finals against Ottawa to help clinch the championship in game five.
+He went on to help the Ducks advance through the playoffs, past the Minnesota Wild, Vancouver Canucks, and Detroit Red Wings, en route to a Final victory against the Ottawa Senators to capture both his and the franchise's first Stanley Cup championship.
+Kunitz had been injured during the semi-finals against the Red Wings, but returned late in the Stanley Cup Final against Ottawa to help clinch the championship in game five.

 Kunitz in June 2017.
 He hoisted the Stanley Cup for the fourth time in 2017.

 The next season, in 2007–08, Kunitz was named one of the team's alternate captains, his first time with the Ducks and his professional career.
 In regards to Kunitz' new position, Ducks head coach Randy Carlyle explained, "Rob Niedermayer was an alternate last year and did a fine job, and we thought it was important to involve our younger players in the leadership role.
 Chris Kunitz fit that role."
 Kunitz's production dipped to 50 points that season.

 Pittsburgh Penguins

 In the midst of another slow season in 2008–09, he was traded to the Pittsburgh Penguins along with prospect Eric Tangradi for defenceman Ryan Whitney.
 The move was also precipitated by a need for secondary scoring on the Penguins behind Sidney Crosby and Evgeni Malkin.
-During the 2009 playoffs, he recorded 1 goal and 13 assists as the Pittsburgh Penguins won the Stanley Cup in a rematch of the previous year's Stanley Cup Finals against the Detroit Red Wings, giving Kunitz his second championship in three years.
+During the 2009 playoffs, he recorded 1 goal and 13 assists as the Pittsburgh Penguins won the Stanley Cup in a rematch of the previous year's Stanley Cup Final against the Detroit Red Wings, giving Kunitz his second championship in three years.

 On November 6, 2010, Kunitz played his 400th career game and recorded a goal in that game against the Phoenix Coyotes.
 On March 15, 2016, he played his 800th career game and recorded a goal against the New York Islanders.
 In the 2016 Playoffs, he recorded 4 goals and 8 assists for 12 points, as the Penguins went to defeat the San Jose Sharks in six games in 2016.
 It would be Kunitz's third Stanley Cup of his career, his second with the Pens.
 Since 2010, he has been a regular member of the Penguins' top lines with Evgeni Malkin and/or Sidney Crosby.
-On May 25, 2017, Kunitz recorded the last career playoff goal of his career when he scored in double overtime in Game 7 of the Eastern Conference Finals against the Ottawa Senators; he became the oldest player to score a Game 7 playoff series winning goal, at age 37.
+On May 25, 2017, Kunitz recorded the last career playoff goal of his career when he scored in double overtime in game seven of the Eastern Conference Finals against the Ottawa Senators; he became the oldest player to score a game seven playoff series winning goal, at age 37.
 The Penguins faced off against the Nashville Predators in the 2017 Finals, defeating them in six games to successfully defend the Stanley Cup, with Kunitz assisting on the series-winning goal.
 This marked Kunitz's fourth Stanley Cup of his career, and his third as a member of the Penguins.